wenxin-c/tp/docs/UserGuide.md

 ### Add new atomic habit: `add`

-Adds an atomic habit to be tracked by WellNUS++ when accessing atomic habit feature
+Adds an atomic habit to be tracked by WellNUS++ when accessing atomic habit feature.

 Format: `add --name ATOMIC_HABIT_NAME `